Skip to main content

 In 2008, North Macedonia introduced obligatory secondary education.
 The aim is to increase the education of the general population in the country, as well as to ensure wider inclusion of the most vulnerable groups in the education process.

-The impact of education on the Ohrid Framework Agreement meant increased focus on priorities for financing higher education in a language spoken by at least 20% of the population.
+The impact that the Ohrid Framework Agreement had on education meant increased focus on priorities for financing higher education in a language spoken by at least 20% of the population.

 Employment